Lesson 64: Telemann Sonata in F major, TWV 41:F2 — Vivace

 Sessions 3–4 — hardest-bar drill, articulation pattern

-Pick your articulation pattern (slur-pairs, slur-fours, or single-tongue with du-gu) and apply it consistently to every sixteenth-note group, marked-up bars first.
+Pick one pattern (slur-pairs, slur-fours, or du-gu) and apply it consistently, marked bars first.

 Session 5 — chunks

-First half of the movement as one chunk, second half as another.
-At practice tempo, not target.
+Each half of the movement as one chunk, at practice tempo.

 Now play these